lora-aprs/lora-aprs.github.io/_posts/2021-03-14-new-igate-release.md

 After months of development I can finally say that the new iGate version arrived today (21.10.0).

 You can find the code in the github repository in the [master branch](https://github.com/lora-aprs/LoRa_APRS_iGate).
 Please feel free to create [bug-tickets](https://github.com/lora-aprs/LoRa_APRS_iGate/issues/new?assignees=peterus&labels=bug&template=bug_report_beta.md&title=) with the correct type.
+Thanks to all bug reporters!
+Please keep the good work :)

 #### What is new
 - a complete re-design of the iGate firmware.